9 am at Church of Our Father: Lay led Morning Prayer Officiant: Steve Johnson Homilist: Tony Sousa

 If you or a close contact tests positive for Covid, please let Mother Holly know so we can support you in your recovery and communicate with the community as necessary about their possible exposure to the virus while maintaining confidentiality and pastoral privacy.

-If you are interested in being a lay leader of Morning Prayer or becoming a lay preacher on Sundays, please contact Mother Holly and the parish administrator of your church.
+If you are interested in being a lay leader of worship on Sundays, please contact Mother Holly and the parish administrator of your church.

 The Episcopal Church on MDI has returned to in-person worship in all four Island parishes.
 For those unable to attend in-person services at this time, Online Worship is available this morning at St. Luke's Cathedral in Portland and at Washington National Cathedral: